PurpurMC/PurpurDocs/mkdocs/purpur/configuration.md

 ### limit-armor
 - **default**: true
-- **description**: Controls if armor should limit how much damage they can reduce.
+- **description**: Controls if armor should have a maximum amount of damage reduction.

 ### username-valid-characters
 - **default**: ^[a-zA-Z0-9_.]*$